iKartikrawat/githubPlayground/README.md

 status:202 means fetch is in progress for current user

 status:203 means fetch is not yet started but user is added to the queue

+TO DO:
+Better documentation,
+SetUp Error Handling,
+Use routers and middlewares to secure all endpoints